People’s Welfare Association

 Kristine Krouth

-Kristine is a lifelong educator, having served a variety of educational initiatives for 21 years.
+Kristine Krouth is a lifelong educator, having served a variety of educational initiatives for 21 years.
 She began as an educator in a school district with 25,000 students, initially teaching students with special needs, and then instructing students and teachers using emerging technologies.
 Kristine has been passionate about liaising educators and promoting people-to-people exchanges and has extensive experience in administration and logistics of educational programs and events.
 Her experience has featured, in recent years, increasing focus and interest in international education.

 Dr. Phil Baruch Gottlieb